 The Dermatologic Surgery journal published a study on who performs cosmetic injections at dermatology and plastic surgery practices.

-During the study, the practices were asked who performs injectable treatments and it was reported 18.35% of dermatology and 25.4% of plastic surgery practices had nurse practitioners and physician assistants give injectable treatment.
-This percentage includes both with and without oversight of the supervising physician.
+Data from the research revealed that 18.35% of dermatology and 25.4% of plastic surgery practices allowed nurse practitioners and physician assistants to give injectable treatments.
+This percentage includes procedures done both with and without oversight of a supervising physician.

-The ASDS believes that providers need dermatologic expertise to perform injectable treatments, because only physicians have extensive medical education, training, and aesthetic expertise to deal with complicated facial anatomy and possible complications.
+The ASDS’s stance is that providers need dermatologic expertise to perform injectable treatments because only physicians have extensive medical education, training, and aesthetic expertise to deal with complicated facial anatomy and possible complications.

-“The role of non-physician practitioners in dermatology and plastic surgery practices is controversial and highly debated,” said Naomi Lawrence, MD, co-author of the article, Marlton, New Jersey.
-“However, studies have shown that non-physician providers are being increasingly used in the delivery of dermatological care.
+“The role of non-physician practitioners in dermatology and plastic surgery practices is controversial and highly debated,” said Naomi Lawrence, MD, coauthor of the study from the Dermatologic and Cosmetic Surgery and Skin Cancer Center at Cooper University Health Care in Marlton, New Jersey.
+“However, studies have shown that non-physician providers are being used increasingly in the delivery of dermatological care.
 We were surprised to see that a significant number of practices that use non-physician injectors could not verify on-site supervision at all times.”

-The advocacy group American Society for Dermatologic Surgery (ASDSA) promotes patient safety, and more than 6,400 board-certified dermatologists are members.
-They support the position requiring on-site physicians to supervise all non-physician providers to ensure patient safety.
-ASDSA also opposes decision-making based on financial gain to ensure the best quality of care and patient outcomes, as stated in its position on Physician Oversight in Medical Spas.
+Some organizations believe there is not enough regulation protecting patients.
+This is why the advocacy group American Society for Dermatologic Surgery Association (ASDSA) was created.
+The ASDSA is an advocacy group separate from the ASDS that promotes patient safety.
+It includes more than 6400 board-certified dermatologists as members.
+They support requiring on-site physicians to supervise all non-physician providers to ensure patient safety.
+ASDSA also opposes decision-making based on financial gain to ensure the best quality of care and patient outcomes, as stated in its position on Physician Oversight in Medical Spas.4

-The ASDSA has a new model legislation, called Medical Spa Safety Act, to keep medical procedures under the supervision of physicians in medical spas.
+The ASDSA has drafted new model legislation, called the Medical Spa Safety Act5, to keep medical procedures under the supervision of physicians in medical spas.
 The model would require on-site supervision of any non-physician treatment providers, along with requiring medical directors to have training on all procedures being performed.
-The bill also mentions additional education requirements; notification if a physician is not on-site; and options for mandatory adverse event reporting.
+The bill also mandates additional education requirements, such as training by a vendor or manufacturer; notification if a physician is not on site; and options for mandatory AE reporting.